silver-hornet/silver-hornet.github.io/_posts/2020-12-24-prototype-asteroids-replica.md

 [![Asteroids Replica]({{site.url}}/asteroids-replica.png)](https://play.unity.com/mg/other/asteroids-replica)

 This is my first solo game prototype without following a tutorial.
-My goal was to create a close replica to the original Asteroids game.
+My goal was to create a close replica of the original Asteroids game.
 The core gameplay loop is:

 - Use thrust, rotate, and hyperspace to move around the screen
 - Shoot and avoid asteroids